 Calculating the wavelength of a frequency is denoted by;

 Practical application in the air;

 Speed of transmission = Speed of light (i.e., 299,792,458 m/s)

 Transmission frequency = 433MHz

-As we’ve seen, a 69.24 cm (rounded off to 70-centimeter band) antenna is long and impractical.
+As we’ve seen, a 69.24 cm (rounded off to 70-centimeter band) antenna is extended and impractical.
 Thus, a quarter-wave helical antenna of approximately 6.8in or 17.3 cm is idyllic.

-Briefly, the Radiofrequency (RF) 433 MHz band is a radio device that’s cost-effective, has low-energy networking, and has wireless capability.
+Briefly, the Radiofrequency (RF) 433 MHz band is a cost-effective radio device with low-energy networking and wireless capability.